yuwvandy/CAGCN/README.md

 ```linux
 bash run_xxx.sh
 ```
+We have matrix-formed and node-wise calculation of CIR.
+The matrix-formed way is faster while requires more RAM while the node-wise calculation is slower but requires less RAM.

 ## Result
 Here we list the performance of our models CAGCN(*) with different topological variants.
 To reproduce the performance and running time in the following Table, please run the following commands: